kshitizpathak2000/kshitizpathak2000/README.md

 - 👋 Hi, I’m @kshitizpathak2000
 - 👀 I’m interested in Python programming ,Machine Learning,Deep Leraning,robotics,Iot
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning ,IOT,robotics.
-- 📫 How to reach me ...

 <!---
 kshitizpathak2000/kshitizpathak2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.